Rank 1: 2014-2022: Mixtures of old and new

+2021

 Over the course of July 2021, 15 years after This World Is Watching Me, Armin and Rank 1 released a second collaboration titled 'The Greater Light To Rule The Night'.
 It was premiered on A State Of Trance #1027 as Tune Of The Week.

+2022

 Around mid-April 2022, Armin announced his upcoming mix compilation A State Of Trance 2022 which would premiere Aly & Fila and JES - Sunrise (Rank 1 Remix).
 It was the first Rank 1 Remix in nine years, the last one being Love Will Bring It All Around in 2013.
 It was officially released on August 12, 2022.
 By mid October they posted a link to their website with a blurred image; on October 27 they revealed this was 20th anniversary celebration for the release of their 2002 debut album Sysmonic.
 The website included links to buy Symsonic Deluxe, to stream their Trance Energy 2002 Live performance, to buy official Rank 1 merchandise, as well as a link to buy a copy of only 2000-pressed vinyl releases of the original album.

+2023-Present: Return to uptempo (+138 BPM) Trance styles

 Over the course three streams during June 2023, Armin van Buuren, Ferry Corsten, Benno de Goeij and Ruben de Ronde got together to record the A State Of Trance 2024 Anthem called 'Destination'; the first two of these session were uploaded to YouTube.
 During the Top 50 Countdown episode 1152, the listeners of the show voted Destination their Tune Of The Year 2023.
 On December 27, 2024 an official Destination Remix pack was released with remixes by Ben Nicky and Cubicore.

+2024

 Things would remain quiet until September 2024 when Benno announced he was exploring new directions and launched a new project called BnO in the process.
 This would be followed by a series of Rank 1 tweets announcing a brand new Rank 1 remix for Lulleaux, BnO & SEM - Take Me Away and revealing a snippet of it respectively.
 It was officially released on October 25, 2024.
 Just two weeks later, Rank 1 announced more new music, asking fans "Who’s ready for a Rank 1 original?".